-International collaboration with Ohio state University 2017
+International collaboration with Ohio State University by 2017

-We intend to explore collaboration with the department of food science and technology at Ohio state University, Columbus, Ohio, USA.
+We intend to explore collaboration with the department of food science and technology at Ohio State University, Columbus, Ohio, USA.

-Creation of food processing incubation centre 2017
+Creation of food processing incubation centre by 2017

-For student entrepreneurs who would be mentored and encouraged to develop new startups.
+This is meant for student entrepreneurs who would be mentored and encouraged to develop new startups.